HOLME

 Hand shape

 Key Word Sign borrows signs from Auslan (Australian Sign Language), which includes 38 major handshapes and another 28 variations.
-One or both hands may be used to execute a sign, so it’s important to note whether one or both hands are involved and how they are positioned at the start.
+One or both hands may be used to execute a sign, so it’s important to note whether the handshapes are the same or different.

 For example, observe which fingers, if any, are extended.
 Is the hand flat, clawed, or in a fist?
 Are any fingers touching, and if so, which ones?
 Are they forming a specific shape, such as a circle?
 Are the hands working together in some way?